magarena/magarena/release/README.txt

-Release 1.63 (June 28, 2015)
+Release 1.63 (June 30, 2015)
 ============
 lodici
 melvin
 PalladiaMors
 ShawnieBoy

-    Add first pass of Snow Mana impementation see #367

-- Default deck size in random deck generator based on deck editor mode and size of current deck.
+- support costs with the snow mana symbol {S}

-- layout and style updates to Deck Editor including persistent abbreviated deck view.
+- layout and style updates to Deck Editor including persistent abbreviated deck view

-- New Legality tab which shows deck legality status (see issue #136).
+- add a Legality tab in Deck editor to show deck legality status

-- Only display custom formats in the cube filter.
-- New Audio tab in preferences dialog for all audio settings.
-- Volume of UI sounds can now be adjusted.
+- add an Audio tab in Preferences dialog for all audio settings, volume of UI sounds can now be adjusted

-- New feedback sound when adding or removing a card from deck.
-- New bong sound for alerts and clunk sound for invalid action.
+- new feedback sounds when adding or removing a card from deck, bong sound for alerts, and clunk sound for invalid action

+- rename preference "Allow only sensible choices" to "Limit options for human player to those available to the AI", change to off by default

+- improve AI's use of specific cards by adding AI specific casting restrictions

 - fixed the following bugs:
-    fix #343 : Set "allow only sensible choices" to off by default & rename? add 'Cast with AI' casting restriction
-    include additional costs when using CastFreeAction, fixes issue #231 Include colorless Mana Icons up to 20 render a TextComponent if textPart has no corresponding icon, fixes #383 wait for UI to be fully updated then accept next click, fixes #374 cancel skip till EOT when opponent declares attackers cancel skip if any attackers are declared during declared attackers phase, fixes issue #334 clear skip when reached EOT, fixes issue #350 use the correct layer for MagicStatic, fixes issue #331 fix #329 : java.lang.RuntimeException: Missing default AI player profile! (after importing).
+  * crash when mana cost exceeds {16}
+  * crash when double clicking on card in hand (issue #374)
+  * crash when importing AI player profile due to missing default profile (issue #329)
+  * additional costs not required when casting imprinted spell
+  * "skip till end of turn" not cleared at end of turn (issue #350)
+  * static ability generated from ability property applied at the wrong layer (issue #331)
+  * image count not set to zero after image download completed
+  * wrong image for Snake Basket, Mystic Compass
-    fix: count not set to zero after download complete.
-It was still including images updated via the "image_updated" property because the download date had not yet been saved to general.config. re-order triggers for Momir Vig fixes #328 fix bug where event generated from MagicArtificialCondition use the condition without wrapper, fixes issue #341 fix image for Snake Basket
+  * Bogardan Phoenix did not get a death counter when it returns to the battlefield re-order triggers for Momir Vig fixes #328 fix bug where event generated from MagicArtificialCondition use the condition without wrapper, fixes issue #341 perform update before calling check state, fixes issue #50 fix Orzhov Charm bounce method (concurrent modification) fix timing hint for Scare Tactics
-    correct image for mystic compass
-    fix Bogardan Phoenix reanimation
-    add Cast SN with AI to Champion abilities fix #27 perform update before calling check state, fixes issue #50 fix Orzhov Charm bounce method (concurrent modification) fix timing hint for Scare Tactics